ifesdjeen/ifesdjeen.github.com/articles/hintjens.md

 few people who have such natural charisma and are able to lead every conversation, no matter which subject it involved, feel natural and fluent.

+The most impressive thing is that in the light of the events he's been facing, instead of living in fear and desperation, after his [last article](https://twitter.com/hintjens/status/723359463214710784), he's released more content than many of us release in a lifetime.

 You could be always sure if you join him on bar crawl, conference discussion, lunch, hack night, restaurant dinner, everyone's going to have great time and